course-dprep/imdb-runtime-ratings/README.md

 ## Data

-- What dataset(s) did you use?
-How was it obtained?
   We are using two files from the IMDB database:
   1) title.basics.tsv.gz (contains unique identifier of the title, the type/format of the title, original title, the release year of a title, TV Series end year, primary runtime of the title, genres)
   2) title.ratings.tsv.gz (contains unique identifier of the title, averageRating and number of votes the title has received)